 The Rule and Practice Directive in this section are intended to protect the confidentiality of personal information as required by sections 95 and 260 of the WCA.
-The Rule and Practice Directive do not apply to the workers' and employers' advisers (see section 94).
+The Rule and Practice Directive do not apply to the workers' and employers' advisers and their staff (see section 94).